 I get this question often.
-What’s the Google PM interview process?
+What’s the Google Product Manager interview process?
 How should I prepare?

 First, it is a lengthy process.
 Below I distilled everything that I learned about the process before becoming an employee or going through the process myself.

-If you’re only looking for information on how to prepare for the interviews (steps 3 and 4 below), see How to prepare for your Google PM interview.
+If you’re interested in how to prepare for the interviews (steps 3 and 4 below), see Google PM Interview – how to prepare.

-Below we’ll go through the Google PM interview process as of 2018.
+Below we’ll go through the Google Product Manager interview process as of 2018 (it’s the same in 2020.)

 - Submit your application (if possible, get referred).